Obakki Gift Guide: Gifts That Give Back

 Judith is transforming tragedy into healing with her beautiful bags.
 After surviving a terrifying assault, Judith began sewing these bags to deal with her trauma.
 Her focus and dedication have had an enormous impact on her recovery.
 She says that with each stitch, she is slowly taking back her power, rebuilding herself after years of suffering.

-Upcycled Jewelry From The Slums of Kibera
+Upcycled Jewelry From Kibera

 Situated in the heart of Nairobi is the neighbourhood of Kibera, and despite crushing poverty, the area has a thriving community of artists, dancers, craftsmen, and thousands of other talented residents.
 It is here in Kibera where you’ll find Jack and his group of artisans.
 Under Jack’s creative direction, they create beautiful pieces from scraps found outside the tiny shack where they work, making them the perfect sustainable gift.
 Jack is the visionary of this talented collective and they’re looking to improve their quality of life through access to opportunities.